YowSiaoKang/tp/docs/UserGuide.md

 ### Exporting to CSV: `export`

+Impress your boss :man_office_worker: with this your own custom report from CSV.
+Export your way to victory :trophy:!
 Exports volunteer and assignment data to a comma-separated values (CSV) file located at `[JAR file location]/data`.
 Both volunteers and assignments are exported as `persons.csv` and `assignments.csv` respectively.

 Format: `export`